 Water clarity varies depending on where your located on the lake.
 Generally, the south end of the lake is clearer than the north.
-The water north of the 147 bridge has decent visibility (2-2 1/2 foot), but the water above the 103 bridge (Attoyac & Angelina arm) is a little muddy.
+The water north of the 147 bridge is fairly muddy.
+There is only about a foot to a foot and a half of visibility.
 The lake has good vegetation ranging from the south end of the lake to a little past the 147 bridge.
 Locals have reported the hydrilla and other vegetation starting to grow thin a little past the deer stand area.
-They have also reported catching fish shallow, with the deep bite being a little tougher.
+They have also reported that the fishing has been a little tough with the rising water.
 Rattle Traps and lipless crankbaits have been a big talk for the shallow water guys.
 They have reported catching them good on a red/orange colored lipless crankbait.
-The deep-water fisherman have been having some success with a deep diving crankbait in a chartreuse blue back color.
-The temperatures are slowly starting to decrease and the pressure will be changing.
-This will help the fishing for sure, so don’t be scared to get a little cold!
-Fishing in pre-frontal/storm conditions is some of the best fishing you will get.
+The deep-water guys have been having some success with a deep diving crankbait in a chartreuse blue back color or a red craw pattern.
+The temperatures have been varying between hot and cold days.
+This may have some of the fish scattered out doing different things.
+This could be a good thing because you could find multiple patterns.
+Water temperatures have been ranging between 52-56 degrees.
 Good luck and tight lines!